Dr Stephen Marks is a Consultant Paediatric Nephrologist and Clinical Lead for renal transplantation at Great Ormond Street Hospital (GOSH).

-1. Renal transplantation including collaborative research of urine, blood and MRI biomarker studies, innovative drug trials concerning new anti-rejection therapies and assessment of children post-renal transplantation, including development of allergies.
+His research continues to date in the fields of: 1.
+Renal transplantation including collaborative research of urine, blood and MRI biomarker studies, innovative drug trials concerning new anti-rejection therapies and assessment of children post-renal transplantation, including development of allergies.

 2. Systemic lupus erythematosus (SLE) and vasculitis research into the aetiopathogenesis, management and outcome of childhood onset lupus nephritis at various levels:

 - (i) Locally (currently co-supervising MD student into cardiovascular morbidity in children and young people with SLE).

 - (ii) Nationally (cohort study and repository of UK JSLE study group).

 - (iii) European (paediatric nephrology expert for the joint European League Against Rheumatism and European Renal Association - European Dialysis and Transplant Association (EULAR/ERA-EDTA) recommendations for the management of adult and paediatric lupus nephritis).

 - (iv) Internationally (UK Chief Investigator for the international SMILEY (Simple Measure of the Impact of Lupus Erythematosus in Youngsters) study developing a novel, valid and reliable health-related quality of life tool for children with systemic lupus erythematosus.

 Marks SD.
 New immunosuppressants in pediatric solid organ transplantation.
 Curr Opin Organ Transplant 2012; 17(5): 503 - 508.